y0ung3r/JobSpot/README.md

 ![image](https://user-images.githubusercontent.com/55300023/235253931-b8f05af9-ff16-44d8-8ab7-e35064a37028.png)

 ## Build and startup
 To run the application, you need to create a temporary project on `Firebase` and connect `google-services.json` in the standard way.
-You will also need to specify the API key from `Google Maps` in the `local.properties` file
+You will also need to specify the API key from `Yandex MapKit API` in the `local.properties` file (`MAPKIT_API_KEY`)